How to Avoid the Culture War Trap Around Critical Race Theory

-On Tuesday, the culture war over Critical Race Theory reached a new low point.
-During a school board meeting in Loudon County, Virginia to discuss a draft policy on transgender student rights, an unruly group of protesters calling themselves “Parents Against CRT” disrupted proceedings and forced officials to shut down public comment.
+On Tuesday, the culture war over critical race theory reached a new low point.
+During a school board meeting in Loudoun County, Virginia, to discuss a draft policy on transgender student rights, an unruly group of protesters calling themselves “Parents Against CRT” disrupted proceedings and forced officials to shut down public comment.
 A former Virginia state senator accused the school board of “bigotry” and “depravity,” causing protesters to erupt, officials to abruptly end the meeting, and law enforcement to declare an unlawful assembly and arrest two protesters.
 This was just the latest firestorm over an academic theory that has caused conservative backlash all over the country.

 EAD recommends that students engage with texts like the Declaration of Independence and the Constitution—not merely to internalize abstract values, but rather to build the capacity for collective self-criticism.
 Students should consider “how and why” the Constitution did not afford key segments of the population equality.
 Rather than reifying 1776 or 1787, “reflective patriotism” addresses questions about who was denied full rights in the polity.
 It asks students about the degree of “liberty and equality” in 1619, 1620, 1776, and 1789, and how the relationship between these concepts changed over time.